AntaresSimulatorTeam/Antares_Simulator/CONTRIBUTING.md

 The description should be short but proportional to the length or complexity of the PR.
 Try to explain the motivation of the PR (why) and the method employed (how).

 When a pull request is opened, please set it to draft if it is still being worked on or not ready for review.

+If your Pull Request changes a part of the code that is [documented](https://antares-simulator.readthedocs.io/), please update the documentation also, in the ["docs"](docs) directory.